agaertner/vXboxInterfaceWrap/README.md

 public const AXIS_MIN; // Lowest value an axis can be set to.

-public bool Acquired; // Indicates if the device is owned by and connected to the calling application. public uint SlotIndex; // The slot index which is set on construction and which is managed by this object.
+public bool Acquired; // Indicates if the device is owned by and connected to the calling application. public uint SlotIndex; // The slot index that is set on construction and that is managed by this object.
 ```